IMIO/imio.webservice.json/docs/middleware.rst

 2. Ensure that there is no pending message in RabbitMQ
 ------------------------------------------------------

-- Connect to RabbitMQ throug the web interface : :code:`http://server:15672`
+- Connect to RabbitMQ through the web interface : :code:`http://server:15672`
 - Verify the content of the queues :code:`ws.request.error` / :code:`ws.request.read` / :code:`ws.request.write` in the Queues tab.

 3. Verify the queue consumers logs